Civil Law Partnership (BGB-Gesellschaft)

 Once the GbR has been registered, it is not possible for this GbR to return to a non-registered GbR - for example by simply deleting it from the company register.
 Deletion is only possible when the GbR ceases to exist.
 This usually takes place after liquidation has been completed.
 However, the GbR may take on a different legal form.

 III.
-Mode of function of a GbR
+Functioning of function of a GbR

 III.
-A. Management of the GbR
+A. The Management of the GbR

 Adoption of resolutions